serp-spider/documentation/docs/search-engine/google.md

 The google client needs a http client interface to be constructed and an url to be parsed

-> <sub>Overview of querying google for the keyword 'simpsons' and getting the natural results</sub>

 ```php
     use Serps\SearchEngine\Google\GoogleClient;
     use Serps\HttpClient\CurlClient;